 Like dogs, kangaroos also have the ability to pant as a means of staying cool.
 This works by allowing the kangaroos to rapidly inhale, humidify, and then exhale the air, increasing the evaporation of water from their noses and lungs.

-However, despite this fact, kangaroos do have the ability to sweat – something that, unlike their canine counterparts, works in tandem with the panting to increase their heat tolerance.
+However, despite this fact, kangaroos do have the ability to sweat (see also: Animals That Sweat)- something that, unlike their canine counterparts, works in tandem with the panting to increase their heat tolerance.

 They generally sweat during exertion, and this achieves the same practice as described above, albeit through the pores in the skin.